 How is expungement accomplished?

-The applicant must complete a 'Petition for Relief' form and submit it to the Superior Court for
+The applicant must complete a 'Petition for Relief' form and submit it to the Superior Court, where

-review and a decision by the court.
-The Court charges a fee for filing such a Petition.
-The fee is
+the conviction occurred, for review and a decision by the court.
+The Court charges a fee for filing

 The Superior Court’s website contains helpful information about the expungement process for